ketupia/ecspanse_state_machine/README.md

 ### Adding timeouts

-State timer is another component.
-You add it to your entity's spec in the components list just like you did with the state machine.
-EcspanseStateMachine.state_timer is a convenience API function to create the state state timer component.
+The State timer component adds changing state on timeout.
+You add it to your entity's spec in the components list just like you did with the state machine. `EcspanseStateMachine.state_timer` is a convenience API function to create the state timer component.

 ```elixir
     traffic_light_with_timer =